 A murder inside the Louvre, and clues in Da Vinci paintings, lead to the discovery of a religious mystery protected by a secret society for two thousand years, which could shake the foundations of Christianity.

 Based on the true story of the ill-fated 13th Apollo mission bound for the moon.
 Astronauts Lovell, Haise and Swigert were scheduled to fly Apollo 14, but are moved up to 13.
-It's 1970, and America have already achieved their lunar landing goal, so there's little interest in this "routine" flight.. until that is, things go very wrong, and prospects of a safe return fade.
+It's 1970, and The US has already achieved their lunar landing goal, so there's little interest in this "routine" flight.. until that is, things go very wrong, and prospects of a safe return fade.
 Written by

-The Time Magazine 'Men of The Year' cover that Haise (Bill Paxton) and Kenneth Mattingly (Gary Sinise) look at during the Apollo 11 party at the Jim Lovell's house is a real magazine cover, famously celebrating the Apollo 8 missions orbiting of the moon.
+The Time Magazine 'Men of The Year' cover that Haise (Bill Paxton) and Kenneth Mattingly (Gary Sinise) look at during the Apollo 11 party at Jim Lovell's house is a real magazine cover, famously celebrating the Apollo 8 mission's orbiting of the moon.
 However, it has been edited, replacing the original caricature of Lovell, with one of Tom Hanks for movie consistency.
-Borman and Anders remain unchanged given that they don't appear in the film.
+Borman and Anders remain unchanged, given that they don't appear in the film.
 See more »

 The launch tower was on the north side of the Saturn V. If Mattingly was watching from east of the pad near the beach, then he would see it on the right.
 See more »